hejhi/grunt-contrib-githooks/README.md

 #### startMarker
 Type: `String`
-Default: `'// GRUNT-GITHOOKS START'`
+Default: `'// GRUNT-contrib-GITHOOKS START'`

 #### endMarker
 Type: `String`
-Default: `'// GRUNT-GITHOOKS END'`
+Default: `'// GRUNT-contrib-GITHOOKS END'`

 `startMarker` and `endMarker` are markers the plugin use to know where to insert code if a hook already exist.
 If the existing hook doesn't have these markers, the code will simply be appended.